2024-foss4g-europe/2024-foss4g-europe.github.io/content/call-for-papers.md

 ---

 ### Call for workshops submissions
-The call was open between 27 November 2023 - 14 January 2024, and is is now closed.
+The call was open between 27 November 2023 - 14 January 2024, and is now closed.

 [Proceed to commuty voting](https://talks.osgeo.org/foss4g-europe-2024-workshops/)